 Before your application can be submitted, there are a number of steps you may need to follow, including:

 However, if you need to search through paperwork, track down accounts, get property valued and find out about any debts, it could take a couple of months to get all the information together for your application.
+Similarly, without a will, there will be no clear personal representative to administer the estate is.
+An application will need to be made to the probate registry for a grant of letters of administration.

 Once your application has been submitted to the probate registry, it takes between 3-6 weeks for it to be approved – sometimes longer if the estate is particularly complex.
 Unfortunately, there isn’t much that you or your probate solicitors can do to speed up this part of the process.